bjdebnam21/bjdebnam21/README.md

 # About Me
 ## My Interests
 ### Personal Interests
-- Bible Study - Learning more about God as revealed in Scripture so I can grow in my relationship with Him.
+- Bible Study - Allows me to learn more about the Lord Jesus Christ so I can grow in my relationship with Him and live for Him.
--  Spending time with my family - Hanging out and enjoying a good meal.
+- Family - I enjoy hanging out with family and enjoying a good meal with them.
--  Connecting with church friends through corporate worship, Bible study, and outreach efforts.
+- Church - Gathering with church family for corporate worship, Bible study, and outreach efforts.
--  News - Keeping abreast of local, national and world news.
+- News - I try to keep abreast of local, national and world news.
--  Travel - Places I've have visted include: Caribbean Islands, UK, France, Czech Republic, Austria,and Kenya
+- Travel - Places I've have visted include: several Islands in the Caribbean, UK, France, Switzerland, Czech Republic, The Netherlands, Austria,and Kenya

 ### Academic Interest
 - Information Technology - Taking courses at Wake Tech or online for employment opportunities
-- LinkedIn Learning - Learn new skills for current and future employment opportunties
+- LinkedIn Learning - Learning new skills for career advancement

 ## Websites I Recommend
 1. [BBN radio](https://bbnradio.org) Christian radio over the internet.
-Solid Bible teaching and music to encourage your heart.
+Solid Bible teaching and music to encourage and uplift you.
-2. [Google](https://www.google.com) Browser defaults to this site.
-Useful for finding information of interest.
-3. [WRAL.com](https://www.wral.com) Get the local news of the day for my place of residence.
+2. [WRAL.com](https://www.wral.com) Get the local news of the day and weather for my place of residence, Raleigh, NC and surrounding areas.
-4. [LinkedIn Learning](https://www.linkedin.com/learning) Wake Tech students can access it.
-Learn news skills for employement and career development
+3. [LinkedIn Learning](https://www.linkedin.com) It's a good site to join for posting your career accommplishments, particularly if you are looking for a new job role.
+This site also posts jobs and you can set alerts for job titles of interest to you.